 Vicki Turetsky, Commissioner, Office of Child Support Enforcement

-She also has held positions at the U.S. Corporation for National and Community Service, MDRC, Union County Legal Services in New Jersey, and the Minnesota Attorney General’s Office.
-As a division director at the Minnesota Department of Human Services, she received one of the state’s first “reinventing government” awards.
+She also has held positions at the U.S. Corporation for National and Community Service, MDRC, Union County Legal Services in New Jersey, the Minnesota Attorney General’s Office, and the Minnesota Department of Human Services.
 She received her B.A. from the University of Minnesota and her J.D. from the University of Chicago Law School.

 She has received a number of honors, including the 2014 Burton Award for Government Service, 2006 NCSEA “Champion of Children” Award, and the 2000 OCSE “Lifelong Achievement” Award.
 In 2013, she was named by Newsweek as one of "30 Leaders in the Fight for Black Men."
 She also received one of the first Minnesota “STEP” Awards in 1987 cited by Osborne and Gaebler, Reinventing Government.